servexyz/alpha-genesis/README.md

 ---

+* Prepare for subsequent CLI project
 * Simplify imports for related projects utilizing the genesis module series.
-* Prepare for subsequent CLI project
+* Provide buffer between independent versioning across multiple projects to mitigate hotpatch rollbacks on this project

 ---